aantron/markup.ml/README.md

 makes it difficult to do exhaustive testing.
 I would greatly appreciate any bug reports.

-While the parsers are in an "advanced" state of completion, there is still considerable work to be done on standard conformance and speed.
+Although the parsers are in an "advanced" state of completion, there is still considerable work to be done on standard conformance and speed.
 Again, any help would be appreciated.